notmike101/blobfuse-mount-service/README.md

 2. [Install blobfuse](https://github.com/Azure/azure-storage-fuse/wiki/1.-Installation)

-3. Create all necessary configuration files in the conf.d directory.
+3. Create all necessary configuration files in the `conf.d` directory.
 Use the `storage.cfg.example` file if necessary.
 These configuration files are used by the blobfuse program.

-4. Create all necessary mount points based off the configuration names (The config file name without the extension) in the `/mnt/` directory.
+5. Run `sudo ./install-service.sh` to install the service file and make life easier.

-5. Run `sudo ./setup-service.sh` to set up the fuse-mount service.
+6. Delete `./conf.d/storage.cfg.example` before running.

 ## Usage